 Drawing an outside straight (_5,6,7,8_) is far and away easier than waiting to bring an inside straight (5,6,_,8,9).
 Allowing yourself to remain for a draw on an outside straight will enable you to complete your hand by getting the card you need on either end.

-Jacks or Better has an easy-to-understand strategy that makes it the game best suited to players new to Video Poker.
+Jacks or Better has an easy-to-understand strategy that best suits players new to the game.

-Higher payouts such as 9/6 for Jacks or Better and 9/5 for Deuces Wild offer the best payouts for players.
+Higher payouts such as 9/6 for Jacks or Better and 9/5 for Deuces Wild offer players the best payouts.

 Never hold three cards in an attempt to get straight or flush.